What I Write...

 I am currently finishing my short story collection, The Blues and The Oranges, and working on a novel tentatively titled, I Should Love You Less.

-My story, Perhaps You Should Visit Some Day, is slated to appear in the Spring 2013 issue of New Plains Review.
-It will be available on select newstands and via Amazon.com.
-More information will be posted when the issue is available.
+My story, Perhaps You Should Visit Some Day, appeared in the Spring 2013 issue of New Plains Review.
+It is available on select newstands and via Amazon.com.
+Click this link to buy the issue: New Plains Review: Spring 2013

 I was honored to contribute to the anthology, Letters To Me: Conversations With a Younger Self, edited by Dan Schmidt and featuring a wonderful lineup of writers.
 (Click the cover at the left to buy the book from Amazon, or contact me for information about discounts on bulk orders of 10 or more.)

 From the book description: "A broken heart, a new job, an unexpected pregnancy, a confrontation, a win, a setback -- not uncommon experiences when you're between 18 and 30.
 But what if you could talk to yourself just when that was happening, in the light of everything since: what would you say?
 With LETTERS TO ME, you can listen in as artists, teachers, poets, consultants, bloggers, pastors, and activists from a wide range of backgrounds recall a significant event -- and then speak to a younger version of themselves with compassion and wisdom about what it means, and how it mattered."

 I have also recently published a workbook to complement my Legacy of Words classes.
 You can preview the book (and purchase a copy) by clicking on the cover to the left.